27 Keto Instant Pot Recipes for Effortless Cooking

 If you enjoy my keto roundup recipes, you’ll know that I never share more than two recipes from one recipe developer.

-As I mentioned in this post – Keto Instant Pot Cookbooks, with the increasing popularity of the Instant Pot, many food bloggers are publishing books to share their amazing recipes with us.
+As I mentioned in this post – Keto Instant Pot Cookbooks, with the increasing popularity of the Instant Pot, many food bloggers are publishing books to share their fabulous recipes with us.

-You can read more there or check out Urvashi’s book on Amazon by clicking on the book below.
+You can get the recipe at the link above or check out Urvashi’s book on Amazon by clicking on the book below.

-If you are still reading, I trust you enjoyed our roundup and found some amazing dishes to try.
+If you are still reading, I trust you enjoyed our roundup and found some fantastic dishes to try.

-Please leave a comment and tell us which of our low carb high fat instant pot recipes you have tried or will be making.
+Would you please leave a comment and tell us which of our low-carb, high-fat instant pot recipes you have tried or will be making?

-But if you are still wondering if an instant pot is right for you then this is why it is…
+But if you are still wondering if an instant pot is suitable for you, then this is why it may very well be:

-The first is the convenience and speed.
-You can cook a gourmet meal in a fraction of the time making them really energy efficient.
+The first is convenience and speed.
+You can cook a gourmet meal in a fraction of the time, making them really energy efficient.

-And they are really great on hot summer days as they don’t overwhelm your kitchen with heat as a normal oven would.
+And they are awesome on hot summer days as they don’t overwhelm your kitchen with heat as a regular oven would.

 Given that it is a relatively small appliance, it doesn’t take up a lot of kitchen space.

-Lastly, for someone following a keto diet to whom the quality of my food is really important, food prepared in the pot retains most of its nutrients.
+Lastly, for someone following a keto diet to whom the quality of my food is essential, food prepared in the pot retains most of its nutrients.

-Now it really is your turn to share your easy keto instant pot recipes with us…
+Now it is your turn to share your easy keto instant pot recipes with us!